 While a successful wrongful death lawsuit often brings a small amount of closure to those who have lost a loved one, there may be immediate counseling needed to help those who have been bereaved as a result of a wrongful death.
 Here in Los Angeles there are several organizations which help those who have suffered bereavement.

 Some specifically cater for children who have lost a parent or parents; others such as the Bereavement group and the Grief Support Group are LA based counseling groups that help all age groups cope with their loss.
 A number of these groups have grief psychologists, grief psychotherapists and grief counselors who are trained to provide specific help for those who have lost a loved one.
-Your wrongful death attorney can help direct you to a suitable organization.
+Your wrongful death lawyer can help direct you to a suitable organization.

 Los Angeles Wrongful Death Attorneys